redis/redis/CLUSTER.md

 owning the same slots).
 The node is responsible for promoting itself by writing the updated status to the Failover Coordinator if it detects that its current primary has not sent a heartbeat for a long enough time.

 The node will mark itself as "down" when it unable to reach the FC for X number of seconds (this can't be ticks since it isn't receiving them).
-It will either stop serving all traffic, or stop serving write traffic based off of the `cluster-allow-reads-during-cluster-down`.
+It will either stop serving all traffic, or stop serving write traffic based off of the `cluster-allow-reads-during-cluster-down` configuration.

 #### Interfaces

 - With the Failover Coordinator for topology updates and setting primary status